mesosphere-backup/hdfs-deprecated/README.md

 Prerequisites
 --------------------------
 1. Install `tar`, `unzip`, `wget` in your build host.
 Set proxy for maven / gradle and wget if needed.
-2. Install `curl` for all hosts in cluster.
-3. `$JAVA_HOME` needs to be set on the host running your HDFS scheduler.
+2. `$JAVA_HOME` needs to be set on the host running your HDFS scheduler.
 This can be set through setting the environment variable on the host, `export JAVA_HOME=/path/to/jre`, or specifying the environment variable in Marathon.

 **NOTE:** The build process current supports maven and gradle.
 The gradle wrapper meta-data is included in the project and is self boot-straping (meaning it isn't a prerequisite install).
 Maven as the build system is being deprecated.